ykotturi/socialmedia-feedback-workshop/README.md

 ## Workshop overview

-This workshop is for **crafters, makers, and product designers**, for how to get effective feedback from your social media and ultimately grow your small business.
+This workshop will help **crafters, makers, and product designers** get effective feedback from social media and ultimately grow their small businesses.
 Workshop activities will involve a series of individual reflections and group-based worked, where workshop pariticipants will be asked to reflect on and share their unique experiences as crafters, designers, makers.
 Participants will be asked to beta-test software systems we are building, give preliminary feedback, as well as shape future direction of these software systems.

 ## How to attend
-1. To reserve your spot here by Thursday, August 15th: <a href="http://bit.do/pghworkshop-rsvp">bit.do/pghworkshop-rsvp</a>
+1. To reserve your spot, RSVP by Thursday, August 15th: <a href="http://bit.do/pghworkshop-rsvp">bit.do/pghworkshop-rsvp</a>
 2. Look for a confirmation e-mail with important workshop details

 <a href="#top">Back to top</a>